 The outer tie rod end is held in place by a nut on the inner tie rod end, and a nut (ideally a castle nut) on the joint shaft.
 Both of these must be removed, starting with the nut on the nut on the inner tie rod end.
 Removing the nut on the joint shaft will allow the tie rod to move around much more, making the adjusting nut more difficult to remove.

-The tie rod's joint shaft can be pressed out with a special tool, but if there is no intention of reusing the old outer tie rod end, a hammer can be used to knock it out.
+The tie rod's ball-in-socket joint shaft can be pressed out with a specific tie rod end puller tool, but if there is no intention of reusing the old outer tie rod end, a hammer can be used to knock it out.
 Removing it with a hammer can damage the joint, and on some applications, may cause it to pop out and hit something else, so use best judgement.

 When installing the outer tie rod on to the inner, some low or medium strength thread locker can be used to keep corrosion out, which will extend the life of both tie rods and it is easier to remove an outer tie rod later on when it has thread locking material on it instead of rust.